hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 ## Conclusion

 And that's it.
-We just build a Realtime Chat app in 45 Lines of Go.
+We just built a Realtime Chat app in 45 Lines of Go.

+#### Disclaimer: This is not production Ready Code, for simplicity reason we omitted all the Error Checking and Input Sanitization

 ```go
 package main